evanbruhn-ge/predix-studio-style-guide/CONTRIBUTING.md

   Developers are encouraged to call out style guide issues in other PRs as part of code review.

-* **<a name="javascript-patterns"></a>1.1.3 A note on module/class patterns**

-  Predix Studio's front-end codebase is currently undergoing refactoring work to reimplement the MD IIFE-style modules as ES6 classes.
-For the short term, this means we have two sets of guidelines for each style.
-Note that all future module development *must* align with the ES6 class guidelines (1.8).

 * **<a name="javascript-glossary"></a>1.2 Glossary**

   Term/Symbol | Definition